shirotak/CellLine_HRD_DrugRes/README.md

 # Homologous recombination deficiency unrelated to platinum and PARP inhibitor response in cell line libraries
-This page provides processed data and codes to reproduce the results of the corresponding paper.
+This page provides data and code to reproduce the results of the corresponding paper.
-Other codes for preprocessing are available from authors upon reasonable request.

 ---
 # Analysis environments